Meaning of Maragoli phrase Heritsa inda

 Literal Meaning: He who makes tickles you and makes you laugh will make your pregnant.
 This phrase was used by senges and other adults to warn young girls ( mostly … Read more

-Literal meaning Speak better Lulogoli, get to know the translation and meaning of common Maragoli proverbs and sayings Maragoli Proverbs and Sayings Mulembe Nation is home to the Internet’s largest … Read more
+Literal meaning: (They have) become hard.
+This Maragoli phrase means the situation is getting worse, facing south.
+Speak better Lulogoli, get to know the translation and meaning of common Maragoli … Read more